Early Modern English Bible translations: Great Bible

 There appeared what is known as the Great Bible in 1539, also compiled by Myles Coverdale.
 The Great Bible was issued to meet a decree that each church should make available in some convenient place the largest possible copy of the whole Bible, where all the parishioners could have access to it and read it at their will.

 The version gets its name from the size of the volume.
 That decree dates 1538, twelve years after Tyndale's books were burned, and two years after he was burned.
 The installation of these great books caused tremendous excitement as crowds gathered everywhere.
 Bishop Bonner had six copies of the great volume located throughout St. Paul's.
 The Great Bible appeared in seven editions in two years, and continued in recognized power for thirty years.
 Much of the present English prayer-book is taken from it.

 But this liberty was so sudden that the people naturally abused it.
 King Henry VIII became vexed because the sacred words "were disputed, rimed, sung, and jangled in every ale-house".
 King Henry began to put restrictions on the use of the Bible.
 There were to be no notes or annotations in any versions, and those that existed were to be blacked out.
 Only the upper classes were to be allowed to possess a Bible.
 Finally, the year before his death, all versions were again prohibited except the Great Bible, whose cost and size precluded personal use.
 The decree led to another great burning of Bibles in 1546—Tyndale, Coverdale, Matthew—all but the Great Bible.
 The leading religious reformers took flight and fled to European Protestant towns like Frankfurt and Strassburg.

 Under Edward VI, the regency cast off all restrictions on translation and publication of the Bible; all the suppressed versions were republished.
-The order for a Great Bible in every church was renewed, and there was to be added to it a copy of Erasmus's paraphrase of the four gospels, in an English translation undertaken in part by Princess Mary, the King's Catholic sister.
+The order for a Great Bible in every church was renewed, and there was to be added to it a copy of Erasmus' paraphrase of the four gospels, in an English translation undertaken in part by Princess Mary, the King's Catholic sister.
 Nearly fifty editions of the Bible, in whole or in part, appeared in those six years.
 When Mary herself succeeded to the throne in 1553, she maintained her brother's policy of encouraging public reading of the Great Bible and Paraphrases; but versions with overtly Protestant notes were once again liable to be burned.